MileHacker Logo

 • Kaleiçi (Castle Interior): Zone within and surrounding Kayseri Castle walls, retaining an old town feel.

-• Old Ottoman Neighborhoods: Talas, with historical stone-built homes and churches, reflects a multicultural past.
+• Old Ottoman Neighborhoods: Talas, with historical stone-built homes and churches, demonstrates a multicultural past.

-• Explore narrow, winding streets for one-of-a-kind discoveries.
+• Explore narrow, winding streets for a single-of-a-kind discoveries.

 Religious & Spiritual Sites